c6o/docs/content/references/appengine.md

 App Engine is intended to support the most common application use-cases.
 It is ideal for any application that:

-1. is contained in a single docker image,
+1. Is contained in a single docker image,
-2. exposes any number of TCP or HTTP endpoints,
+2. Exposes any number of TCP or HTTP endpoints,
-3. is configurable using Environment variables, and
+3. Is configurable using Environment variables, and
-4. only requires basic user interaction/input during installation.
+4. Only requires basic user interaction/input during installation.

 ### Not supported